 So…

-While the insured’s family wouldn’t receive the death benefit from the insurance policy, they would receive all of the money back that the insured paid to the insurance company.
+While the insured’s family wouldn’t receive the death benefit from the insurance policy, they would receive all the money back that the insured paid to the insurance company.

 “This benefit is only available with some insurance carriers and may also include interest on the money paid to the carrier”.